"Energy-Efficient Edge-Native Sensory Processors"

-Targeted application domain: real-time edge-native sensory processing that mimics the human visual cortex.
-The end result of this research will be temporal neural networks that can achieve brain-like capabilities with brain-like efficiencies and can be implemented with standard CMOS technology.
-This effort can enable a whole new family of accelerators, or sensory processing units, that can be deployed in mobile and edge devices for performing real-time, edge-native, always-on, sensory processing and inference, while consuming only a few mwatts.
+Targeted application domain: edge-native on-line sensory processing that mimics the human neocortex.
+The focus of this research is on temporal neural networks that can achieve brain-like capabilities with brain-like efficiency and can be implemented using standard CMOS technology.
+This effort can enable a whole new family of accelerators, or sensory processing units, that can be deployed in mobile and edge devices for performing edge-native, on-line, always-on, sensory processing with the capability for real-time inference and continuous learning, while consuming only a few mWatts.

 2. Computational Model: Space-Time Algebra (STA)

 A new Space-Time Computing (STC) Model has been developed for computing that communicates and processes information encoded as transient events in time -- action potentials or voltage spikes in the case of neurons.
 Consequently, the flow of time becomes a freely available, no-cost computational resource.
 The theoretical basis for the STC model is the "Space-Time Algebra“ (STA) with primitives that model points in time and functional operations that are consistent with the flow of Newtonian time.
 [STC/STA was developed by Jim Smith]

 3. Processor Architecture: Temporal Neural Networks (TNN)